openxla/community/rfcs/20230510-common-benchmark-suite.md

 you do not run those benchmarks.

 The class definitions of the common benchmark suite should be stable with rare breaking changes once they are mature.
-It is important to not introduce too much overhead for compiler projects to update their integrated common benchmark suite.
+It is important to not introduce extra overhead for compiler projects to update their integrated common benchmark suite.